Please ensure Javascript is enabled for purposes of website accessibility

 Most Common Types of Medical Malpractice

-Medical malpractice lawsuits can come from a wide variety of procedures, doctors visits, and more.
-Ultimately, if your medical professional failed to provide proper care, and that resulted in injury or even wrongful death, you could have a medical malpractice case.
+Medical malpractice lawsuits can come from various procedures, doctor visits, etc. Ultimately, if your medical professional failed to provide proper care, and that resulted in injury or even wrongful death, you could have a medical malpractice case.
 Common types of medical malpractice include:

 Hospital Infections

-Infections are a risk that come with most surgeries and hospital stays.
+Infections are a risk that comes with most surgeries and hospital stays.
 Medical professionals always need to be watching for signs of an infection and begin proper treatment immediately.
-Bacterial infections, such as E.coli or strep or viral infections like influenza can be very serious for a patient in recovery.
-When an infection becomes advanced, a patient may become septic, requiring aggressive treatment and possibly lead to wrongful death when not treated fast enough.
+Bacterial infections, such as E.coli or strep, or viral infections, like influenza, can be severe for a patient in recovery.
+When an infection becomes advanced, a patient may become septic, requiring aggressive treatment, and possibly lead to wrongful death when not treated fast enough.

 Birth Injuries